 You do need a nicotine free e juice.
 Otherwise, you will need to buy a specific vape additive to avoid any issues with dilution (CBD and nicotine don’t mix well).

-All you need to do is weigh out the crystals, crush them into a powder and add them to your bottle of vape juice.
+All you need to do is weigh out the crystals, crush them into a powder and add them to your bottle of vape juice, lightly warm the juice in a hot water batch and let the crystals dissolve.
 Insert the e liquid as usual into your vape, and off you go!

 - Creating your own CBD vape oil isn’t as difficult as it might initially sound, just follow the steps below and you will be good to go!

 - Weigh out 1g of CBD crystals (this can apply to other concentrates too, like crumble) and crush your concentrate into a fine powder.
 You could use a pestle and mortar, or go old school and crush it with your fingers.